-'''

-p4 [g-opts] move [-c change] [-f -n -k] [-t filetype] from
+''' p4 [g-opts] move [-c change] [-f -n -k] [-t filetype]

-FileSpec to FileSpec

-p4 [g-opts] move -r [-c change] [-n -k] from FileSpec to FileSpec

-'''

 The p4 move command takes a file already opened for edit or add and moves it to the destination provided.

 An open file can be moved many times before it is submitted.
 Moving a file back to its original location undoes the pending move, leaving it open for edit.
 Using p4 revert on a moved file both undoes the move and reverts the unsubmitted content.